-Brandon Elliott enjoys an expansive career as a conductor-educator, musician, arts leader, and consultant.
+Dr. Brandon Elliott enjoys an expansive career as a conductor-educator, musician, arts leader, and consultant.
 He is the Founder & Artistic Director of Choral Arts Initiative, an award-winning new music choral ensemble based in Orange County, California.
-Under his leadership, Choral Arts Initiative has enjoyed critical acclaim and recognition for its artistic excellence, musical innovation, and dedication to performing music from a vibrant roster of living composers.
-With a passion for new music, he has conducted the premiere of over 70 works.
-In his work with Choral Arts Initiative, Brandon has received the ASCAP/Chorus America Award for Adventurous Programming and the Louis Botto Award for Innovative Action and Entrepreneurial Zeal.
+Under his leadership, Choral Arts Initiative receives critical acclaim and recognition for its artistic excellence, musical innovation, and dedication to performing music from a vibrant roster of living composers.
+With a passion for new music, he has commissioned 25 works, conducted over 100 premieres, and released two Billboard-charting albums.
+In his work with Choral Arts Initiative, Brandon earned the ASCAP/Chorus America Award for Adventurous Programming and the Louis Botto Award for Innovative Action and Entrepreneurial Zeal.

-Equally passionate about teaching, training, and mentoring musicians, Brandon is the Director of Choral & Vocal Activities at Moorpark College.
-He conducts three ensembles and oversees program area courses, such as opera workshop, applied voice, vocal technique, and vocal development.
-He also teaches special topics such as Introduction to Music Business and Introduction to Music Education.
+Equally passionate about teaching, training, and mentoring musicians, Brandon is the Choral and Vocal Studies Director at Saddleback College.
+He previously served as Director of Choral & Vocal Activities at Moorpark College for nine years.
 He regularly serves as an adjudicator, clinician, preparatory conductor, guest conductor, and guest speaker for festivals, competitions, and local K-12 programs.
 His commitment to music education was recognized by the Recording Academy as a 2022 GRAMMY Music Educator Award semifinalist.

 As a vocal musician, Brandon has sung with various professional and contracted choruses.
 Previous engagements include singing under Craig Hella-Johnson in the Cincinnati Vocal Arts Ensemble, Pacific Chorale with John Alexander, and various ad hoc ensembles for artists such as Andrea Bocelli, Beck, Star Wars Live, and Zelda Live.
 He teaches voice students in classical, musical theatre, and pop genres, with current and former students performing on Broadway, recording projects, and various stages across the country.